taylorsw04/FluidFramework/packages/dds/tree/docs/project overview.md

 The project is separated into three primary focus areas: **functionality**, **performance**, and **stability**.
 The next sections detail the high-level goals for each area.
+The individual investments of the Shared Tree project are roughly bucketed into a set of workstreams that roll up to the focus area to which they accrue value.
+While these can often be implemented in parallel, there are often dependencies across them.
+Those dependencies and the progress in each workstream are detailed in the [roadmap](#roadmap) section.

 ## Functionality